 "Come on then," Goliath snarled, "I'll feed your carcass to the buzzards and the jackals!"
-As Goliath raced toward David, his massive sword whipping arcs through the air, the shepherd calmly reached in his pouch, put a stone in his sling and began to swing it around his head.
+As Goliath raced toward David, his massive sword whipping arcs through the air, the shepherd calmly reached into his pouch, put a stone in his sling, and began to swing it around his head.

-When the giant closed in, almost within reach of that massive sword, David released the stone.
+David released the stone when the giant closed in, almost within reach of that massive sword.
 It flew straight and true, driving into Goliath's forehead, and the Philistine crashed to the ground.
 David ran to him, picked up his sword, and cut off his head.
 When David raised the grisly souvenir, the Philistine army ran for their lives.